Italo Calvino: Early life and education

 In 1925, less than two years after Calvino's birth, the family returned to Italy and settled permanently in Sanremo on the Ligurian coast.
 Calvino's brother Floriano, who became a distinguished geologist, was born in 1927.
 The family divided their time between the Villa Meridiana, an experimental floriculture station which also served as their home, and Mario's ancestral land at San Giovanni Battista.
 On this small working farm set in the hills behind Sanremo, Mario pioneered the cultivation of the then exotic fruits such as avocado and grapefruit, eventually obtaining an entry in the Dizionario biografico degli italiani for his achievements.
 The vast forests and luxuriant fauna omnipresent in Calvino's early fiction such as The Baron in the Trees derive from this "legacy".
 In an interview, Calvino stated that "San Remo continues to pop out in my books, in the most diverse pieces of writing."

 Calvino and Floriano would climb the tree-rich estate and perch for hours on the branches reading their favourite adventure stories.
-Less salubrious aspects of this "paternal legacy" are described in The Road to San Giovanni, Calvino's memoir of his father in which he exposes their inability to communicate: "Talking to each other was difficult.
+Less appealing aspects of this "paternal legacy" are described in The Road to San Giovanni, Calvino's memoir of his father in which he exposes their inability to communicate: "Talking to each other was difficult.
 Both verbose by nature, possessed of an ocean of words, in each other's presence we became mute, would walk in silence side by side along the road to San Giovanni."
 A fan of Rudyard Kipling's The Jungle Book as a child, Calvino felt that his early interest in stories made him the "black sheep" of a family that held literature in less esteem than the sciences.
 Fascinated by American movies and cartoons, he was equally attracted to drawing, poetry, and theatre.
 On a darker note, Calvino recalled that his earliest memory was of a Marxist professor who had been brutally assaulted by Benito Mussolini's Blackshirts.
 He said: "I remember clearly that we were at dinner when the old professor came in with his face beaten up and bleeding, his bowtie all torn up over it, asking for help."